 California has miles and miles of coastline along the Pacific Ocean.
 It’s known for its surfing conditions, celebrity population, luxury, grandeur, and weather, among some of its best and most well-known characteristics.

-California should be added to your bucket list of places to visit.
+California is popular for surfing, movie stars, beaches as well as many other things.
+It is a state that should be added to your bucket list of places to visit.

-Surfing may be one of the most popular water sports in the state but there are excellent snorkeling opportunities to take advantage of as well.
+Surfing may be one of the most popular water sports in but there are excellent snorkeling opportunities to take advantage of as well.

 Be sure to add snorkeling to your list of activities to do while there.
 There is a ton to see and experience in the Pacific Ocean and with over 800 miles of coastline, there is so much diversity.